Cork student who designed software to detect ‘deepfake’ videos wins 2021 BTYSTE contest

 Greg Tarr is the overall winner of the BT Young Scientist & Technology Exhibition

-Greg Tarr, a Leaving Cert student at Bandon Grammar School in Co Cork, is the overall winner of the 2021 BT Young Scientist & Technology Exhibition.
+Bandon Grammar School student Greg Tarr, pictured at the 2019 event, is the overall winner of the 2021 BT Young Scientist & Technology Exhibition.
 File photograph: Nick Bradshaw for The Irish Times

 Greg Tarr, a Leaving Cert student at Bandon Grammar School in Co Cork, is the overall winner of the 2021 BT Young Scientist & Technology Exhibition (BTYSTE).